Spring training: Other spring training sites

-International spring training
+International MLB spring training

-The concept of spring training is not limited to North America; the Japanese professional baseball leagues' teams adopted spring training and preseason game sites across East Asia such as South Korea, the Philippines, and Taiwan; on the Pacific Islands (most notably in Hawaii); and in two cities in the United States: Salinas, California and Yuma, Arizona on the Mexican border.

 In 2015, 2016 and 2019, MLB has hosted spring training games in Mexico.
 In 2015, the Arizona Diamondbacks played against the Colorado Rockies at Estadio Sonora, Hermosillo.
 A year later, the San Diego Padres hosted the Houston Astros at Estadio Fray Nano in Mexico City.
-Finally, in 2019, the Diamondbacks played once again the Rockies but, this time, at Estadio de Béisbol Monterrey in Monterrey.
+Finally, in 2019, the Diamondbacks played once again against the Rockies but, this time, at Estadio de Béisbol Monterrey in Monterrey.
 In 2020, MLB hosted a spring training game between the Minnesota Twins and the Detroit Tigers at Estadio Quisqueya in Santo Domingo.
+In 2024, the Rays and Red Sox played the inaugural Dominican Republic series in Santo Domingo.
+The series resulted in a split, 1-1, and showcased Dominican talent while honoring players that have been developed through Dominican Republic Academies.
+On March 24–25, 2025, the Red Sox concluded their spring training with two games in Monterrey, Mexico, against the Monterrey Sultanes.

+MLB Spring Breakout

+During spring training in 2024, MLB launched a new initiative called MLB Spring Breakout.
+Each organization puts together a team of their best prospects to compete against another organizations' top prospects.